 Biographies of our Bloggers

-Hi, I’m Levi and this is my third summer working at Woodland in the Historian/Archivist position.
+Hi, I’m Levi and this is my fourth summer working at Woodland in the Historian/Archivist position.
 In past years, I’ve organized our Victoria Day Disaster Memorial walking tour and our “They Are Not Here” WWI Soldiers walking tour.
 I’ve also produced six self-guided tour brochures and produced two mini documentaries for Woodland (one on Annie Pixley and one on Londoners in WWI) which can be found on the cemetery website.
-I am a third year undergraduate student at Western University in the School for Advanced Studies in the Arts and Humanities, and hope to forge a future career based around the public humanities.
+I have recently completed my undergraduate degree at Western University in the School for Advanced Studies in the Arts and Humanities, and hope to forge a future career based around the public humanities.
+In the Fall I will be attending Oxford University in England where I will complete my Masters degree in Women’s Studies.
 In my spare time I compete as a slam poet and enjoy reading through my never-ending bookshelf.
 I’m excited to continue the work of unearthing London’s lost history and sharing these local treasures with Londoners!

 As an undergraduate student in Carleton University’s Architectural Conservation and Sustainability Engineering program, Rachel Sharp looks forward to using her expertise in her role as a Monument Conservator.
 She is interested in the position because working with her hands and being able to see the process toward a finished product is quite informative, if not rewarding.
 So far, Rachel has breathed life back into a few stones, taking them from soil-covered to enhanced and legible.
 After finishing her degree, Rachel hopes to work at a large architectural firm, perhaps in Europe, where she will restore old buildings and cathedrals.
 Until then, she is excited to be a part of preserving London’s history at the Woodland Cemetery!